ISIMIP3 simulation protocol

 For experiments with fixed direct human influences (1901soc, 2015soc), the spin-up should be based on the 1901 DHF or 2015 DHF, respectively.

-For sector-specific experiments without direct human influence (nat), the spin-up should not use any DHF as well.
+For sector-specific experiments without direct human influence (nat), the spin-up should not use any DHF.
 Likewise, the nofire experiment should include a spin-up without fire.

 The model evaluation experiment starts in 1961.
 To capture historical fishing effort prior to 1961, we also provide input for a nominal spin-up (1841-1860, fishing held constant at 1861 levels) and pre-industrial transition period (1861-1960, reconstructed fishing effort).